thorpej/Electronics/Power_Supplies/KWard_Adjustable_Bench_Power_Supply/design-files/pass-tube-array/README.md

 the [screen supply and regulator board](../screen-supply-and-regulator).

-On the other end of the board are terminals for the 6.3Vac filament supply supplied by the AkTek AS-4T400 power transformer that powers the B+ supply.
+On the other end of the board are terminals for the 6.3Vac filament supply provided by the AkTek AS-4T400 power transformer that powers the B+ supply.

 The board itself holds between 1 and 4 6550 pentodes, which are wired in parallel.
 Each 6550 supplies 100mA of current for the PSU output.
 The